UPDATE: Boil order lifted for Fredonia water users

-The village of Fredonia’s boil order could be lifted late this morning.
+The village of Fredonia’s boil order has been lifted.

-Wandel said he talked to water plant supervisor Luis Fred Monday about the latest boil order situation, which started Friday.
+Trustee Paul Wandel said he talked to water plant supervisor Luis Fred on Monday about the latest boil order situation, which started Friday.

 “Basically what happened (was), with the intense rain we had last week, the turbidity levels on the raw water coming into the plant were excessively high,” the trustee said.
 “But I was informed by Mr. Fred, turbidity levels are normal now.
 He is also stocking up on two primary chemicals on that end of the plant that are necessary for separating the solids from the liquids.”